AriezLabs/blog/content/blog/newyear21.md

     * Can be enjoyable work, and earn income, and look good on a resume
     * Several constraints though:
       * Must require a very low financial investment
-        * EU grants might help otherwise
+        * EU grants might help though
       * Should have technical merit for the resume
       * Should yield some payoff
         * Do market research and test hypotheses
       * Optimally, it's enjoyable

 ## Goals

-To conclude, I've condensed these ideas into a few actionable items, listed by importance:
+To conclude, I've condensed these ideas into a few actionable items, sorted by importance:

-* Side project: get it to market by March 1st (it's ok if it still sucks, just keep working on it)
+* Side project: get it to market by March 1st (it's ok if it sucks, just keep working on it)
 * Productivity system
   * Every evening before bed, create a plan for tomorrow.
   * Note to-do items in the calendar.